On view September 1 through October 14, 2018

-Beginning September 1, and running for six weeks, the Hirshhorn will feature a work by acclaimed contemporary artist Tino Sehgal.
-This You—the first exclusively live work acquired for the Museum’s permanent collection in its forty-four-year history—will feature a solo female singer who will connect with visitors to produce intimate and memorable experiences.
-Expanding on the work of Conceptual artists, Sehgal employs the body, voice, and movement to create his works rather than traditional art materials.
+Beginning September 1 and running for six weeks, the Hirshhorn featured a work by acclaimed contemporary artist Tino Sehgal.
+This You—the first exclusively live work acquired for the Museum’s permanent collection in its forty-four-year history—featured a solo female singer who connected with visitors to produce intimate and memorable experiences.
+Expanding on the work of Conceptual artists, Sehgal employs the body, voice, and movement rather than traditional art materials to create his works.

-This outdoor piece by Seghal will occur on the Hirshhorn’s Plaza and in the Sculpture Garden.
-Created in part as a response to the over-proliferation of objects, these intimate encounters will leave behind only personal memories.
-Referred to as “constructed situations” by the artist, they will not be documented through recordings, photographs, or videos but remain ephemeral.
+This outdoor piece by Seghal occurred on the Hirshhorn’s Plaza and in the Sculpture Garden.
+Created in part as a response to the overproliferation of objects, these intimate encounters left behind only personal memories.
+Referred to as “constructed situations” by the artist, they were not to be documented through recordings, photographs, or videos but remained ephemeral.

-Sehgal says his artwork raises the complex question, “Can something that is not an inanimate object be considered valuable?”
-In This You, the art is held in that moment between viewer and interpreter—not in a frame in a gallery.
-And the value of that interaction lies solely with the viewer, upending traditional notions of the art object and the art experience.
+Sehgal says his artwork raises the complex question “Can something that is not an inanimate object be considered valuable?”
+In This You, the art was held in that moment between viewer and interpreter—not in a frame in a gallery.
+And the value of that interaction lay solely with the viewer, upending traditional notions of the art object and the art experience.

-For its presentation at the Hirshhorn, This You will feature Tattiana Aqeel, Erin Frisby, Arielle Goodman, Briona Jackson, Sadie Leigh, Christiana Lyra, Jahnel Daliya, and Lara Supan.
-An interpreter will be present and performing any time the Museum is open during the work’s entire run.
+For its presentation at the Hirshhorn, This You featured Tattiana Aqeel, Erin Frisby, Arielle Goodman, Briona Jackson, Sadie Leigh, Christiana Lyra, Jahnel Daliya, and Lara Supan.
+An interpreter was present and performed at any time the Museum was open during the work’s entire run.

 Curated by Mark Beasley, Robert and Arlene Kogod Secretarial Scholar, Curator of Media and Performance Art, with Betsy Johnson, Assistant Curator.

-Support for this presentation is provided by the “Year of German-American Friendship” initiative in 2018/19.
-The “Year of German-American Friendship” is a comprehensive and collaborative initiative of the Federal Foreign Office, the Goethe-Institut and with support of the Federation of German Industries, highlighting the decades-long relationship grounded in common values, interests and goals.
+Support for this presentation was provided by the “Year of German-American Friendship” initiative in 2018-19.
+The “Year of German-American Friendship” is a comprehensive and collaborative initiative of the Federal Foreign Office, the Goethe-Institut, and with support of the Federation of German Industries, highlighting the decades-long relationship grounded in common values, interests, and goals.